rmm5t/liquidmetal/README.markdown

   slightly slower for shorter length string/abbreviation combinations, LiquidMetal outperforms the Quicksilver algorithm by orders of magnitude under other conditions.
-* The javascript version of the Quicksilver algorithm is case sensitive and doesn't give added weight to camel case strings.
+* The javascript version of the Quicksilver algorithm (Quicksilver.js) is case sensitive and doesn't give added weight to camel case strings; whereas, LiquidMetal is case insensitive and does give added weight to uppercase letters in camel case strings.

 ## Todo